[With Tips on Networking and Personalizing Invites]

 4. Networks Within Your Professional Groups

 This would be any professional groups you are a member of, could be a LinkedIn, or professional Facebook group.
-(For example, the Facebook group I host for marketers to help them learn and grow!)
 Don’t forget any other associations you might be a part of outside the online space and seek to connect with them on LinkedIn.

 5. Relevant People from Conferences, Events, Webinars You Attended